cardstack/cardstack-documentation/guides/card-sdk/routing.md

   .withRelated('default-data-source', { data: { type: 'data-sources', id: 'default' } });
 ```

-In order to specify the name of the router to use for the application card, the cardstack developer can specify an attribute on the application card's content-type `router`.
+In order to specify the name of the router to use for the application card, the Cardstack developer can specify an attribute on the application card's content-type `router`.
 This is set to an array of routes for the card.

 ```js
 // <cardstack HR application folder>/cardstack/static-models.js